emranxec/MyLearning/README.md

 69. MQS?
 >
 ----
-70. Java 8 - functional interface?
+70. explain Maven in detail? explain Pom.xml in detail?
 >
 ----
-71. Garbage collectors?
+71. Why to overide run in springApplication?
 >
 ----
-72. Different method of garbage collector?
+72. try with resources vs try with finally?
 >
 ----
 73. How to configure techniques of JVM?